 Try using a meat mallet or your hands.
 You will want to start with whole beans and grind as finely as possible.
 Be sure to stir the beans while grinding to prevent over-grinding and to help keep them cool.
 So they don’t overheat.

 The best tool for crushing beans is the right tool.
-Our coffee grinders are designed to provide better, easier and faster grinders than any other grinder on the market.
+Our machine are designed to provide better, easier and faster grinders than any other grinder on the market.

-Need to get the best flavor and aroma from your coffee by crushing coffee beans with a knife or a grinder.
+Need to get the best flavor and aroma from your coffee by crushing coffee-berry with a knife or a grinder.
 If you want to grind extra finely, it may be best to use a grinder with a knife.

-Use a knife to make a fresh cup of coffee.
-Fresh ground beans taste better than pre-ground beans.
+Use a knife to make a fresh cup of drink.
+Fresh ground noggins taste better than pre-ground beans.

 Crush the beans using a technique such as using a sharp cleaver or a heavy chef’s knife.
 Keep your wrist flat against the handle of the grinder.
 Use the full weight of your hand to apply pressure to the blade.
 Rotate the handle in a liquid motion, moving it back across the top of the grinder.
 Continue grinding until you get an equal consistency